Congress of Racial Equality: Freedom Rides

+The Journey of Reconciliation, 1947.
+Left to right: Worth Randle, Wallace Nelson, Ernest Bromley, James Peck, Igal Roodenko, Bayard Rustin, Joseph Felmet, George Houser and Andrew Johnson.

 Journey of Reconciliation

-On April 10, 1947, CORE sent a group of eight white men, including James Peck, their publicity officer, and eight black men, on what was to be a two-week Journey of Reconciliation through Virginia, North Carolina, Tennessee, and Kentucky, to test state’s compliance with the Supreme Court’s decisions regarding segregation within interstate travel.
+On April 10, 1947, CORE sent a group of eight white men, including James Peck, their publicity officer, and eight black men, on what was to be a two-week Journey of Reconciliation through Virginia, North Carolina, Tennessee, and Kentucky, to test state's compliance with the Supreme Court's decisions regarding segregation within interstate travel.

 The group was composed of men only, to get around certain laws of the time that restricted the mixing of males and females.
 These participants then underwent rigorous training aimed at equipping them with the necessary skills to react non-violently, even in the face of violent behaviors.
 They would act out intense role-playing exercises to simulate real-life scenarios they may encounter, in an attempt to improve their resolve in the face of violence.
 Throughout the two-week period, they completed twenty-six demonstrations on buses or trains.
 Out of these twenty-six demonstrations, six resulted in arrests.
 The members of this group received a great deal of publicity, and this marked the beginning of a long series of similar campaigns.